-With the TRANS ROTATION function, you can rotate contours or positions around a rotation angle.
+With the TRANS ROTATION function, you can rotate contours or positions about a rotation angle.

-The TRANS DATUM RESET function allows you to reset the rotation.
+The TRANS ROTATION RESET function allows you to reset the rotation.

-■ Cycle 10 ROTATION

-Further information: User's Manual for Programming of Machining Cycles

-Additive rotation within the global program settings (GPS, option 44)
+- Cycle 10 ROTATION - Further information: User's Manual for Programming of Machining Cycles - Additive rotation within the Global Program SettingsGPS (option 44)